 Click here for more details about Plasma Dicing

-The Mosaic™ platform with Rapier-S process modules, is a new etch system, designed for plasma dicing of framed wafers up to 200mm, in volume production.
+The Mosaic™ platform with Rapier-S process modules, is as etch system, designed for plasma dicing of framed wafers up to 200mm, in volume production.
 The larger Rapier-300S module is compatible with 300mm framed wafers.

-- Rapier-S is an evolution of the Rapier DRIE product line, bringing DRIE capability to framed substrates.
+- Rapier-S/Rapier-300S systems are an evolution of the Rapier DRIE product line, bringing DRIE capability to framed substrates.

-- High throughputs are achieved with Rapier-S. The flexibility of the Bosch process provides ability to etch narrow, high aspect ratio lanes up to “full wafer thickness”.
+- High throughputs are achieved with Rapier-S/Rapier-300S.
+The flexibility of the Bosch process provides ability to etch narrow, high aspect ratio lanes up to “full wafer thickness”.

-SPTS’s patented Claritas™ end-point detection system, detects the point at which the etch first reaches the dicing tape, and also any loss of active cooling during the process.
+SPTS’s Sentinel™ end-point detection system (patent-pending), detects the point at which the etch first reaches the dicing tape, and also any loss of active cooling during the process.
 At end-point, the process can be modified to complete the die separation without causing lateral damage of the die sidewall at the silicon/tape interface.
 This control ensures that die strength is improved compared to existing singulation methods.
 Use of endpoint detection also protects the tape, ensuring that singulated die can be safely handled and the tape frame re-used.